World Hello Day

 Customs, Traditions And Celebrations

-The only real custom associated with World Hello Day is the practice of saying ‘hello’ to friends, families and strangers.
-People who want to celebrate this holiday should take the time to say hello to at least 10 people they encounter throughout the day – particularly strangers.
-People should also take the time to learn how to say hello in a couple of different languages and then put that into practice sometime during the day.
+The only real custom associated with World Hello Day is the practice of saying ‘hello’ to friends, family, and strangers.
+Those who want to celebrate this holiday should make an effort to greet at least 10 people they encounter throughout the day—particularly strangers.
+People should also take the time to learn how to say hello in a couple of different languages and then put that knowledge into practice sometime during the day.

 When is it?